Loan Forgiveness Programs

 Virginia State Loan Repayment (VA-SLRP) is a federally-funded program managed by the Virginia Department of Health (VDH), Office of Minority Health and Health Equity (OMHHE) that offers repayment assistance of educational loans in exchange for service in a Health Professional Shortage Area in Virginia.

-A wide variety of health care professionals are eligible to apply for VA-SLRP, including primary care physicians in a variety of disciplines, physician assistants, general and pediatric dentists, dental hygienists, nurse practitoners, nurse midwives, registered nurses, psychologists, licensed clinical social workers, licensed professional counselors, marriage and family therapists and pharmacists.
+A wide variety of health care professionals are eligible to apply for VA-SLRP, including primary care physicians in a variety of disciplines, physician assistants, general and pediatric dentists, dental hygienists, nurse practitioners, nurse midwives, registered nurses, psychologists, licensed clinical social workers, licensed professional counselors, marriage and family therapists and pharmacists.